ma55530/best-store/README.md

 npm start
 ```

-Now you can communicate with the JSON server using the function fetch, ex. `fetch("http://localhost:3000/products")`.
+Now you can communicate with the JSON server using the fetch function, ex. `fetch("http://localhost:3000/products")`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage

-Visit [https://ma55530.github.io/best-store/](https://ma55530.github.io/best-store/) to see the live demo of the appaplikacij.
+Visit [https://ma55530.github.io/best-store/](https://ma55530.github.io/best-store/) to see the live demo of the app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>